FCollinge/pokemon-browser/README.md

 Thus I have 5 pages: app/page, /loading-detail/page, /loading-list/page, /pokemon/[id]/page, /search/page

 I begin by creating these pages with simple links between them in the first commit.

+I have two big elements to the website: the API and the figma design.
+Having used APIs before I imagine it won't be too much work so I will focus on figma first.
+I start with the pokemon detail page - loading state, as it seems to be the most empty.